top of page

 Usability Testing

-In order to test the usability of the design and task flows with real users (was this "model home" ready for move-in?), I created a high-fidelity interactive prototype with seven task flows and held moderated usability tests with 4 participants.
+In order to test the usability of the design and task flows with real users, I created a high-fidelity interactive prototype with seven task flows and held moderated usability tests with 4 participants with varying backgrounds.

 Overview